ElSnoMan/pyleniumio/README.md

 ```

 You're all set!
 You should see the browser open and complete the commands we had in the test :\)

+## Contribute

+Pylenium uses [Gitpod](https://gitpod.io/) to make it easy to work on it from the _desktop or browser_ without having to worry about the setup like having the correct Python version installed after cloning the repo.

+> 💡 With a single click, you can open the repo in your browser, make your changes, then submit a pull request!

+0. If you're new to Gitpod, check out their [Getting Started](https://www.gitpod.io/docs/introduction/getting-started) docs to see how to use it
+1. Visit [Pylenium's repo](https://github.com/ElSnoMan/pyleniumio) and click the `Gitpod` button to open the repo in a VS Code browser window
+2. Wait for Gitpod to setup the project.
+You'll see things get setup from the various `.gitpod*` files at the Project Root
+3. Once complete, create a new branch and start making your changes
+4. When ready, submit a Pull Request!
+5. Reviewers will see your CI pipeline and even be able to open your Gitpod instance if needed - making collaboration much easier
+6. Gitpod instances are ephemeral, so you can create, share, and delete them as needed

+> 🧪 By default, UI tests executed in Gitpod are headless.
+If you'd like to see UI tests run, open port `6080` from the bottom right corner of VS Code.

+For more details and other ways to contribute to Pylenium, visit the [CONTRIBUTING.md](/CONTRIBUTING.md) doc 👀